Pacific Crest Trail Association: Education and trail support activities

-Trail Maintenance and Continuity
+Trail maintenance and continuity

 The Pacific Crest Trail Association takes a lead role in maintaining the trail and keeping it open and passable as a continuous foot and bridle path from Mexico to Canada.
 Maintaining the trail requires clearing undergrowth and fallen trees, repairing damage from storms and flooding, building new trail that needs to be relocated because of damage, treadway improvement, or land ownership issues; and maintaining trail signage.
 Speaking as the executive director of the PCTA in 2016, Liz Bergeron, told ESPN that PCTA volunteers logged 96,500 hours in the previous year, the majority of which were spent on trail maintenance.
-She estimated that PCTA volunteers probably covered about 50 percent of what's needed every year, or about 1300 miles of the trail's nearly 2700 mile length.
+She estimated that PCTA volunteers probably covered about 50 percent of what is needed every year, or about 1300 miles of the trail's nearly 2700 mile length.
 The PCTA additionally runs a trail skills course that educates volunteers about trail maintenance, tools, and safety.

 The PCTA has also had a role in protecting the integrity of the trail as a continuous footpath, for example, negotiating easements and trail routings with private landowners.
 While a Golden Spike ceremony in 1993 celebrated the completion of the PCTA, it was later learned that a missing easement in the Stevens Pass (Washington) area threatened the continuity of the trail.
 A private landowner had been considering fencing off a segment of trail and cutting off public access.
 In 2017 the Pacific Crest Trail Association bought more than 400 acres for $1.6 million to keep the trail open to the public.